High-traffic web applications like Netflix and Amazon have the ability to handle 80 Million users at peak use times.

 Monolithic applications are mostly built when speed, simplicity, or low build cost are the primary objectives.
 While monolithic applications can be sensible for internal tools and low-traffic apps or experiments, any app that expects to scale up to a million concurrent users and beyond will incorporate microservices to handle its growth.

+Is an API Gateway a Microservice?
 API gateways are not a microservice, but are commonly used in microservice system designs to communicate between the front-end of an app (the client) and the back-end services and databases that produce the app’s functionality.
 API gateways are an alternative to client-to-microservice designs in which the client touches individual microservice endpoints directly.

+What is the difference between Microservices and Web services?
 The primary difference between microservices and web services is that web services are accessed over the internet.
 While both microservices and web services use APIs to communicate, web services are generally operated by third parties while microservices are built and maintained by the application owner.

+What is the difference between a container and a microservice?
 A container is a virtualized package including everything needed to run an application; dependencies, frameworks, libraries, and etc. Microservices are individual function-based applications within a microservices architecture.
 Microservices are frequently deployed using containers to ensure no dependency issues arise when running multiple platforms and languages in the same complex application.